DeepIntoStreams/TSFM_Finance/README.md

 `two_stocks_excess_returns.csv` is a tiny daily-frequency example that will be documented in the README once the loaders are wired up.
 All future datasets follow the `<dataset>_<freq>.csv` convention from `PROJECT_STYLE.md`.

 ## Working surfaces
-- `python scripts/validate_env.py`: light-weight smoke test that only loads the checkpoints defined in `config/demo.yaml`.
+- `python scripts/validate_env.py`: light-weight smoke test that loads Chronos (`amazon/chronos-t5-mini`) and TimesFM (`google/timesfm-1.0-200m-pytorch`) using built-in settings.
+Pass `--config path/to/custom.yaml` if you want to override those defaults.
 - `notebooks/model_walkthrough.ipynb`: interactive workflow that reads `data/two_stocks_excess_returns.csv`, keeps the final `prediction_length` rows as ground truth, and produces Chronos/TimesFM forecasts for comparison or plotting.
-Adjust `config/demo.yaml` to point to different checkpoints or datasets, then re-run the notebook cells.
+Update the notebook cells (for example, the TimesFM loader arguments) to experiment with different checkpoints or datasets, then rerun the cells.

 ## Hugging Face checkpoints
 - Chronos defaults to `amazon/chronos-t5-mini` to keep downloads small.
-Replace the checkpoint value in `config/demo.yaml` with your own Chronos 1.x release name (e.g., `amazon/chronos-t5-small`).
+Provide a custom YAML file to `scripts/validate_env.py --config` or edit the notebook to load another Chronos 1.x release (e.g., `amazon/chronos-t5-small`).
 - TimesFM defaults to `google/timesfm-1.0-200m-pytorch`.
-Replace the config entry with another TimesFM repo slug as needed.
+Override it via `--config` for the validation script or tweak the notebook's loader call to try another repo slug.

 All tooling respects `HF_HOME` for caching and reads `HF_TOKEN` (if set) for gated models.